Efficient numeracy in language models through single-token number embeddings: Reproducibility

 We took several steps to ensure our results are reproducible.
 Dataset construction is specified in \Cref{sec:frontier}, with the exact number-sampling scheme and the task difficulty metric detailed in \Cref{app:benchmark_distribution} and \Cref{app:difficulty}.
-The full experimental setup for the BitToken method and all baselines is described in \cref{sec:experiments}, with model architectures and hyperparameter configurations in \Cref{app:experimental_setup}, and additional details for curriculum learning and multi-task training in \Cref{app:curriculum} and \cref{app:multitask}.
-We include an anonymized, downloadable repository at \url{https://github.com/AnonymousAuthor553/BitTokens}.
-This repository includes code for the frontier-model benchmark (including evaluation scripts) and the BitToken method and benchmark.
+The full experimental setup for the BitToken method and all baselines is described in \Cref{sec:experiments}, with model architectures and hyperparameter configurations in \Cref{app:experimental_setup}, and additional details for curriculum learning and multi-task training in \Cref{app:curriculum} and \Cref{app:multitask}.
+Our code is available at \url{https://github.com/KreitnerL/BitTokens}.
+This repository includes code for the frontier-model benchmark (including evaluation scripts), the BitToken method, and for running the experiments.
 These materials provide the code and configuration files needed to reproduce the reported experiments and regenerate the results referenced in the paper.